gmweinberg/pymnash/docs/game_methods.rst

 =======================

 If you just want the Nash Equilibria of a relatively small game, it is easiest to just call find_all_equilibria.
-However, if the game is too large for the call to cmplete in a reasonable time, or if you just feel like playing around, it might be worthwhile calling some of the other methods.
+However, if the game is too large for the call to complete in a reasonable time, or if you just feel like playing around, it might be worthwhile calling some of the other methods.

 find_all(self)